MandraCarmen/Proiect-Practic-Testare-Manuala/README.md

 **1.1.1 Roles assigned to the project and persons allocated**

+Carmen Mandra will test: Sign up, Contact

 **1.1.2 Entry criteria defined**
   - smoke test passed (being the most basic type of test, this is a very important entry criteria in the process of testing)
   - testing environment is up and running

 **1.1.3 Exit criteria defined**
-  - 90% of tests are passed
+  - 50% of tests are passed
   - no Critical issues have Open status
-  - update tests are 100% passed (update tests will not generate other new issues that impact the application)

 **1.1.4 Test scope**
   - **Test in scope:**
-    1. Create account
+    1. Create account by using Sign up
-    2. Account Login
-    3. Add to cart (product)
+    2. Add to cart (product)
-    4. Complete order
-    5. Contact
+    3. Contact

   - **Test not in scope:**
     - Non-functional testing like stress, performance is beyond scope of this project